fsevent/xtcutil/FORMAT.md

 A part object has following members.

 - type: "part"
-- part: "T{num}"        # the name of the part
+- part: "T{INDEX}"      # the name of the part
 - numstates: INTEGER    # the number of states of this part

-numstates is 1 for usual tracks and 2 for usual swiches. turntable has much more states.
+numstates is 1 for usual tracks and 2 for usual switches.
+A turntable may have more states.
 Actual state names can be obtained from corresponding path objects.

 ## path object